About Van The Wine Man

 To begin my transition to the business side of wine, I had the opportunity to organize and manage a food and wine show for six years.
 I worked closely with restaurants, winemakers, distributors, Riedel glassware, and other vendors.
 This provided an up-close introduction to how the industry works, built relationships, and laid my foundation for future business.

 Annette and I began hosting wine parties for our friends.
-I started volunteering at the Philbrook Wine Experience and similar wine events, seeking to taste as many different wines and learn as much about them as possible.
+I began volunteering at the Philbrook Wine Experience and similar wine events, seeking to taste as many different wines and learn as much about them as possible.
 Our wine travel increased, with multi-region visits to France, Italy, and Greece.

 The Wine Professional

-As wine events began breaking out again, requests for my services were also increasing.
+As wine events began breaking out again, requests for my services also increased.
 I was well-known, and receiving frequent inquiries for private and corporate events.
 So I shifted more of my focus to independent clients and events, while continuing to support local restaurants and the Tulsa wine scene.
-As my requests for services continued to grow, I determined that I needed to make it “official”, and get professional credentials.
+As requests for my services continued to grow, I determined that I needed to make it “official”, and get professional credentials.
 I joined the Court of Master Sommeliers, and passed the introductory sommelier exam in 2023 with a 98% score.

 The Italy-America Chamber of Commerce sought me out to bring Italian wine producers and events to Oklahoma.
-In addition to tastings, I host winemakers for their first visits to the state, introducing them to distributors, restaurants, and retailers.
+In addition to industry and public tastings, I host winemakers for their first visits to the state, introducing them to distributors, restaurants, and retailers.
 I organized and managed the first Taste of Italy Tulsa, an industry wine and food tasting show.
 I am actively working with winemakers from many regions of Italy, seeking opportunities to bring more great wine to Oklahoma.
 This has led to invitations to international tastings and educational events, like Vinitaly.